sig-gis/SEPAL-CEO/docs/intro.rst

   a.
 Do you have a national definition of “forest”?
   b.
 Are you aware of the IPCC guidelines for the recommended land use classes and how they will relate to mapping land cover?
   c.
 Do you have key categories that will drive different analysis techniques?
+For example, forest land cover as a key category.

 6. Considerations for measuring, reporting, and verifying your data.